-Subscribe to Called to the City now!
+Subscribe to Called to the City now via the below form!

 Kelvin Mulembe, an advocate and immigrant from Zambia, approaches his third year at Wesley Theological Seminary pursuing his Master of Divinity.

 C2C: What are you up to this summer?

 KM: I started my summer intensive Practice in Ministry and Mission internship [required field training] with Church World Service in their Washington, D.C. office.
 I am working with Jen Smyers (Associate Director, Immigration and Refugee Policy) and the Rev. Noel Andersen (Grassroots Coordinator for Immigrants’ Rights).
 CWS is a global ecumenical faith-based organization.
 I was immediately plugged into the work as an Immigration and Refugees’ Rights Fellow.
 My first day I manned the registration table for the “Fast 4 Families” conference at Capital Hill Hotel.
 The second day, I was drenched in pouring rain with 100 or more others on Capitol Hill praying for our representatives to act on immigration reform.
 Then we later held a rally and prayer vigil at the former majority leader Eric Canter’s office on the day of election not knowing he was going to lose the primary that very evening.
 This was my first time going to speak with our elected congressmen and congresswomen.
 It was an empowering experience.

 C2C: How is this experience shaping your theology?